jongan69/unique-pod/README.md

 - Has nhost for Graph QL DB if needed
 - Has Nextjs App for API
 - File Reading Functions
-- Has Smart Contract for Favor Posting, Retrieving, Completing, and payment

 in a new `.env`
    backendUrl: "YOUR_NHOST_BACKEND_URL",